Models and Criteria#

 This package contains everything related to implementing data encoders and the loss functions

-applied to the feature spaces. cebra.models.criterions
+applied to the feature spaces. cebra.models.criterions contains the implementations of

 InfoNCE and other contrastive losses.
 All additions regarding how data is encoded and losses are